 Notes

 - Please do not cut back on fat (Ghee) for this recipe.
-Ghee is the main ingredient for this recipe.
+Ghee is the main ingredient in this recipe.

 - After the nankhatais are shaped, put a cross or thumbprint on them.
 It helps the cookies to expand during baking.